anderson-aristotle/html-css-bootstrap-layout/README.md

 - Make an evenly spaced 3x3 grid on mobile (small) screens or smaller
 - Once this works, have your grid stay 3x3 on medium screens
-- Finally, have your columns be 4x4 on large sized screens or larger
+- Finally, have your columns be 4x1, followed by 2x2, followed by one full-width column on large sized screens or larger

 Don't forget to:

-- Place your column divs within a row div.
+- Place your columns within a row.
-- Place your row divs within a container div.
+- Place your row within a container.

 ## Code-along: Modals and More